Why are we doing this?

 - Sharing economy approaches that help people manage personal budgets and access essential goods and services cheaply.

 We invited eligible projects based in England to submit a short expression of interest (EOI) by 29 March.

-We are looking to support innovative ventures and programmes that:
+We were looking to support innovative ventures and programmes that:

 - Have good existing evidence of impact in helping people balance their budgets and reduce debt.